ArthurSonzogni/chromiumos-platform2/typecd/README.md

   (sysfs path info)                    Partner                   Cable
 ```

+NOTE: In order to retrieve DisplayPort status (Hotplug Detect, Mux state) from the EC to synthesize a metric, `Port` also holds
+a pointer to the `ECUtil` class (it is set by `PortManager` immediately after `Port` creation).

 ##### Partner

 This class represents a device/peripheral connected to a `Port`.
 There can only be 1 partner for each `Port`.
 Each `Partner` has